workpeter/Selenium-Cucumber-framework/README.md

 * **Advanced logging:**
 This framework does logging in two ways.
 The main way is using listeners which detect failures, then outputs log files containing trace logs, scenario name, failed URL, and also screenshot.
 Each failure has its own log file which are categorised by browser type and operating system.
 The second method is triggered when the custom methods are used.
-When triggered, they run checks on browser warning/errors (including **javascript issues**), HTTP error code detection and slow web element detection.
+When triggered, they run checks on browser warning/errors (including **javascript errors**), HTTP error code detection and slow web element detection.
 This level of logging can be switched on/off globally via the Maven POM file.

 * **Clear automated reporting**